 For many years the energy industry has been working hard to develop best practice and improve the service it offers to its customers and in particular for vulnerable customers.

-This has led to the development of the Vulnerability Commitment which a wide range of suppliers have already signed up to.
+This led to the development of the Vulnerability Commitment which a wide range of suppliers have already signed up to.
 The commitment expands upon and replaces existing commitments such as the Safety Net and Prepayment Meter Principles.

 You can access the full Vulnerability Commitment here.

 The energy suppliers who have so far signed up to the Vulnerability Commitment are: